CodeForCary/django-dev-map/README.md

 After installing Postgres, we need to add a user and database.
 We do so by switching to the postgres user and running the createdb and createuser commands.
 Finally, we grant rights to our new user.
+Again, examples assume
+Ubuntu:

 ```
 # sudo su - postgresql